-MalaniKai still holds her high school's record record in basketball and secured a full athletic scholarship to Syracuse University.
+MalaniKai still holds her high school's all-time scoring record in basketball (38 ppg) and secured a full athletic scholarship to Syracuse University.
 The broadcasting major eventually transferred to Saint Peter's College in New Jersey.
 She also holds a degree in Theology from Liberty University.

 The Gracie Awards recognize exemplary programming created by women, for women and about women in all facets of media and entertainment.